 Before booking a pitch at a caravan site make sure you do some research and find out whether it is child friendly.
 Not only will this ensure that your children will have a nice time while they are there, but also that you won’t be irritating any other campers!
 Child friendly caravan sites are a great place for your children to make some friends, and some places even have kids clubs so your children can take part in the activities whilst you relax knowing they are safe and happy!
 You could also see what type of attractions nearby such as fairgrounds or beaches that offer water sports so you can take your children out and get involved with the fun!

 A motorhoming holiday is a great time to get your children interested in motorhomes, so why not involve them with some of the day to day maintenance?
-For example, before you leave you could show them under the bonnet and get them to check the water and oil levels with you.
+For example, before you leave you could show them under the bonnet and get them to check the water and oil levels with you, or get them to help with cleaning your motorhome.
 When you get to the campsite you could also have your children help you build the awning, or even cook dinner with you some nights!
 Getting children involved in motorhoming at a young age is always a great idea and will hopefully be something you can all enjoy doing together for years to come!